Walter Moody: Trial, death row, and execution

 After an order was entered directing the recusal of all circuit and district judges within the Eleventh Circuit, Moody's trial for murder and related crimes was presided over by Judge Edward Devitt, of the District of Minnesota.
-After a successful prosecution by special prosecutors Louis J. Freeh and Howard Shapiro, Moody was convicted on all counts.
+After a successful prosecution by special prosecutors Louis Freeh and Howard Shapiro, Moody was convicted on all counts.
 He was sentenced to seven federal life terms.
-An Alabama state-court jury later convicted Moody of Judge Vance's murder; Moody was sentenced to death by electrocution in 1997.
-He stayed on death row at the Holman Correctional Facility near Atmore, Alabama, from February 13, 1997.
+An Alabama state-court jury later convicted Moody of Judge Vance's murder; in 1997 Moody was sentenced to death by electrocution.
+He remained on death row at the Holman Correctional Facility near Atmore, Alabama, from February 13, 1997.

 Moody was alleged to have attempted to run a Ponzi scheme from death row some time around 2015, according to an anonymous elderly Florida woman who claimed to have received a letter with a Holman Correctional Facility return address from Moody—although Moody was not known to have faced any disciplinary action as a result.

 On February 23, 2018, an execution date for Moody was set for April 19, 2018.
 He was subsequently executed on this date, at 8:42 p.m.
 Aged 83 years and 26 days at execution, he was the oldest inmate executed in the United States in the post-Furman era, surpassing the previous record set by the execution of John B. Nixon Sr., who was executed in Mississippi in December 2005 at the age of 77 years, 8 months and 13 days.
-He declined to make a final statement and his last meal was Philly cheesesteaks, Dr Pepper, and M&M's.
+Moody declined to make a final statement and his last meal was Philly cheesesteaks, Dr Pepper, and M&M's.

-Popular culture
+In popular culture

 The case was featured in the episode "Deadly Delivery" of Forensic Files which first aired on October 29, 1998.
 It was also featured in the episode "Living in Terror" of The New Detectives.